dza89/xmrig/README.md

 All configurables from [xmrig-example-configs](https://github.com/xmrig/xmrig/blob/master/src/config.json) can be set under config.
 A full list can be found in [chart value file](./charts/xmrig/values.yaml).
 Any unspecified keys will still work.

+!!! warning
+This pod runs privileged in your cluster!!

 Minimum values needed:

 ```yaml